collapsed-stacks/startups/questions/13402/how-to-pay-ourselves-and-handle-taxes-in-a-two-person-co-owned-llc.md

 - tagged: `taxes`, `llc`
 - score: -1

-<p>We are a newly formed LLC in Virginia and want to get a grasp on how to pay ourselves, handle taxes for ourselves, and handle taxes for the business itself before we start cashing checks and paying ourselves.
-We each own 50% of the company.</p>
+We are a newly formed LLC in Virginia and want to get a grasp on how to pay ourselves, handle taxes for ourselves, and handle taxes for the business itself before we start cashing checks and paying ourselves.
+We each own 50% of the company.

 ## Answer 13405